Skip to main content

 private final PublisherUid2Client publisherUid2Client = new PublisherUid2Client(EUID_BASE_URL, EUID_API_KEY, EUID_SECRET_KEY);

-2. Call a function that takes the user's email address as input and generates a TokenGenerateResponse object.
+2. Call a function that takes the user's email address or phone number as input and generates a TokenGenerateResponse object.
 The following example uses an email address:

 TokenGenerateResponse tokenGenerateResponse = publisherUid2Client.generateTokenResponse(TokenGenerateInput.fromEmail(emailAddress).doNotGenerateTokensForOptedOut());